Endowed and Term appointment procedures and documentation.

 - a letter from the chair requesting the appointment

 - the candidate's vitae

-Confirmation of appointment.
 When approved by the Provost in Workday, the Dean will send the candidate an appointment letter.
 This letter states the appointment terms and must be signed by both the candidate and the chair of the administering department.
+Copies of this letter are also sent to the department administrator and the stewardship manager.
 After the letter is returned to the Dean's Office, information regarding expenditure processing will be provided to both the candidate and the administering department.
 The appointment cannot be announced until formal approval by the Board of Regents has been given.

 Approval for an Endowed Supplement is routed through Workday using the Request Compensation Change workflow.
 The request will be routed to the Dean or the Dean's Delegate for approval.

 There are three basic administrative levels for professorships.